 Feeling a little cabin fever yet?
-In this new world of social distancing, most of us have been spending a lot more time at home than we used to.
+In this new world of social distancing and the COVID 19 pandemic, most of us have been spending a lot more time at home than we used to.

 For a lot of ultra-connected, always on-the-go professionals, the slowdown in the crazy pace of life turned out to be a moment to breathe and reconnect with home.
 But many weeks into the lockdown lifestyle, it’s understandable if you’re feeling a little antsy.
 (Okay, maybe more than a little.)
 It’s time to pack your travel bag for a vacation - except you can barely leave your house.